rszrama/docjson/README.md

 DocJSON is a simple document format for building Hypermedia Web APIs.

-A DocJSON document consists of standard JSON, with the addition of a set of hypermedia controls that are used to express the actions that may be taken.
-DocJSON is a flexible document format and does not impose any structural restrictions either on the data representation style, or on the layout of hypermedia controls used within the document.
+A DocJSON document consists of standard JSON with the addition of a set of hypermedia controls that are used to express the actions that may be taken.
+DocJSON is a flexible document format that does not impose any structural restrictions either on the data representation style or on the layout of hypermedia controls used within the document.

 ---